Blue Juice: Wardrobe and props

 Many of the film's characters are dressed in clothing from the pressure group Surfers against Sewage.
 Many characters also wear the Australian surfwear label Mambo Graphics and Stüssy hats.
 Wetsuits used in the film and in publicity shots were manufactured by the Cornish Surf brand Gul.
 Other surf brands seen throughout the film, in the form of stickers or clothing, include Body Glove and Quiksilver.

 Surfers Against Sewage stickers and posters are widely used throughout the film, visible in the Aqua Shack scenes and applied to the blue Bedford CF van driven by JC and Chloe for the surf school.

 Pertwee used toupée tape to hold a sock in place, in the scene where JC appears nude apart from a black sock. "...I came up with this ingenious ploy - wrapping toupée tape on my chap.
 You won't believe how difficult it is to remove..."
 In a 1995 interview with FHM, Zeta-Jones recalled the filming of the sock scene; "It was a brown Marks & Spencer one, though.
 If it was a Stüssy one, or something like that, it might have been more interesting."

 A reference is made in the film to the 1960s comic book character the Silver Surfer.
 On the way to find the rave, JC, Josh, Dean and Terry pass a man painted entirely in silver carrying a silver surfboard who waves at them.
 Terry, under the influence of drugs supplied by Dean, then copies this by painting himself silver.

-The red and yellow ‘TASTY’ surfboard that Ewan McGregor used in the film, was sold at a film memorabilia auction in 2001 at Sotheby’s in New York, to raise money for children born with Aids in Africa.
+The red and yellow ‘TASTY’ surfboard that Ewan McGregor used in the film, was sold at a film memorabilia auction in 2001 at Sotheby's in New York, to raise money for children born with Aids in Africa.

+Release

+The film was the first release by FilmFour Distributors and opened in the United Kingdom on 15 September 1995 on 36 screens and grossed £55,516 in its opening weekend, finishing at number 12 at the UK box office.